Ali Omar Ermes, Wednesday 7 July 2004

 Even in political debates like the Arab-Israeli conflict and the Iraq war, Arab media outlets are no longer satisfied with a one-sided argument; Arab television has, on many occasions, given Israeli politicians and legislators an opportunity to voice their opinions on the Arab-Israeli conflict, a move that would be unheard of 20 years ago, although this is not likely to inspire the Israeli media to do the same.

 The popularity this sort of open and interactive discussions provided by Arab satellite stations like Al-Jazeera, Al-Arabia and others is drawn from it’s ability to provide a safety valve to release public pressures and repression.

-One of the main aspects of the trans-national Arab media is its ability to form identity.
-The social and cultural effects of the trans-national Arab media are possibly more influential then the political effects, despite the increase in political programmes and controversial dialogues.
+One of the main aspects of the transnational Arab media is its ability to form an identity.
+The social and cultural effects of the transnational Arab media are possibly more influential than the political effects, despite the increase in political programmes and controversial dialogues.
 It is in the majority of the social and cultural output where the trans-national Arab media is failing the international Arab community.

 On the other hand, as mentioned before, financial editorial and new source independence are basic ingredients for effective, just and balanced media and it is towards these ingredients where the future of British Arab and/or trans-national Arab media must progress.